Cómo construir un bot de WhatsApp para listas de tareas utilizando la API de Conversaciones Programables de Bird.

 }

-Ahora, vamos a avanzar hacia la construcción de toda la lista de tareas.
-Primero, modifica un poco la función createHookHandler para que llame a la nueva función handleMessage en lugar de responder.
+Ahora, avancemos hacia la construcción de toda la lista de tareas.
+Primero, modifica un poco la función createHookHandler para que llame a la nueva función handleMessage en lugar de a respond.

 func createHookHandler(w http.ResponseWriter, r *http.Request) {